kiransalve/Power-BI/Learn with Gigs/Questions.md

 In a snowflake schema, dimensions are normalized — meaning they are broken into multiple related tables.

-here one dim table connected to multiple dim tables.
+here one dim table can be connected with multiple dim tables.

-For example, a Product dimension may be split into Product, Category, and Subcategory.
+For example, a Product dimension may be split into Brand, Category, and Subcategory.

 ```
 Dim Product → Dim Category